a25patel/data-structures/data_structures/README.md

 ## Challenge 7: Objects in Arrays in Objects

-Write code that does the following:
+Write a function that does the following:

-1. Adds a new property to each user called `friends` that is an array of every user in the general except the user that the post belongs to.  *Do not re-write it manually!*
+1. `findFriends(chatroom)` Adds a new property to each user called `friends` that is an array of every user in the chatroom except the user that the post belongs to.  *Do not re-write it manually!*

 2. Write a function called `renderChat` that outputs a chatroom like so: